+Best in smaller streams.
 Fiberglass rod has great flexibility and very good action.
 Drops lures accurately even into small target areas.
+Stainless steel guides.

-Reel seat is a little loose.
-Minor imperfections in the rod finish.
-Action can be slow when using lighter weight line.
+Action can be slow when using lighter-weight line.
 No storage tube.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.